POLYVIEW-3D Tutorial

 Ligand and solvent data

-Ligands (chemical moieties defined in HETATM sections within PDB files) and solvent (e.g., water) molecules can be optionally rendered along with the macromolecular structure.
-By default, ligands are shown as spheres, but can also be rendered as sticks.
-Water molecules are always shown as balls.
-In both cases, small molecules are colored using the CPK color scheme (by atom types).
+Ligands (chemical moieties defined in HETATM sections of PDB files) and solvent (primarily water) can be optionally rendered along with the macromolecular structure.
+By default, ligands are shown as spheres, but they can also be rendered as sticks or balls-and-sticks.
+Water molecules are always shown as spheres.
+With all ways of rendering, small molecules are colored using the CPK color scheme (by atom types).

 Example below represents crystal structure of the Phot-LOV1 domain from Chlamydomonas reinhardtii in the dark state (PDB id 1n9l), with sulfate anion and flavin mononucleotide ligands shown using sphere and stick models, respectively.